Parcours Analytics: A Web Analytics Platform

 - carrying through scroll-depth and duration data

 After a file is successfully written to the database, the worker moves it into an archive_data directory.
-This gives the system a simple audit trail and a practical recovery path: processed event files can be reviewed or replayed if needed.
+This gives the system a simple audit trail and a practical recovery path: I can basically replay processed event files if needed.
 If a database write fails, the file remains in visitor_data and can be retried on the next worker run.

 The pipeline also extracts specialized reporting data.
-For example, scroll-depth events are copied into a visitor_scroll_events table so the dashboard can report how far visitors read on each page.
-The worker also syncs web property timezones from the Django database into the metrics database, which allows reporting queries to calculate day and hour boundaries in the site owner’s local timezone.
+For example, scroll-depth events are stored separately so the dashboard can report how far visitors read on each page.
+The worker also syncs each web property’s timezone into the metrics database, which allows reporting queries to calculate day and hour boundaries in the site owner’s local timezone.

 The dashboard side of Parcours is split between Django and a separate FastAPI service.
 Django owns the authenticated web application: user login, signup, password reset, account preferences, web property management, and the HTML dashboard pages.
+I used pre-existing Django functionality for this — I didn’t want to reinvent the wheel in this are.
 The dashboard API owns the analytics queries that power the charts and tables.

 This split keeps the responsibilities clear.
 Django is good at user-facing application concerns like sessions, templates, forms, and authentication.
 The FastAPI dashboard service is focused on reading from the metrics database and returning structured JSON for the dashboard UI.